How to Start a Corporation in Kansas

 How to Get a Kansas Certificate of Good Standing

 A Certificate of Good Standing verifies that your Kansas corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 You can request a Kansas Certificate of Good Standing online through the Kansas Business Center website.
 You will need to search the business entity database for your corporation and then follow the provided links.
 You also can request a certificate by mail or by phone with a check or credit card, respectively.
 The filing fee is $10 online and $15 for a paper request.